 WORRIED ABOUT DEBT?
 Meet the Licensed Insolvency TrusteeNov 09, 2018

 Have you ever heard of a Licensed Insolvency Trustee (LIT)?
 Don’t worry, most people haven’t.
 In fact, in a recent poll, only 21 per cent of Canadians were familiar with what an LIT does.
-But when they learned about what they do, 51 per cent of Canadians with debt problems said they would be likely to consult an LIT for advice.
-So what is an LIT?
+After learning about the best practices for managing debt, 51 per cent of Canadians with debt problems said they would be likely to consult an LIT for advice.

 Think of an LIT as a debt solutions expert.
 Their job is to help people fix their debt problems.
 No need to feel embarrassed, they’ve seen everything.
 If you are worried about your debt, an LIT can give you sound advice on a wide range of debt relief options and point you in the right direction.